SumeetShanbhag/Robust-Trajectory-Tracking-for-Quadrotor-UAV-using-Sliding-Mode-Control/README.md

 ```

 ## Problem Statement
-Design a sliding mode controller for altitude and attitude control of the Crazyflie 2.0 to enable the
-quadrotor to track desired trajectories and visit a set of desired waypoints.
+Design a sliding mode controller for altitude and attitude control of the Crazyflie 2.0 to enable the quadrotor to track desired trajectories and visit a set of desired waypoints.
 The main components of the project are described below.

 **Part 1.** : The quadrotor is supposed to visit the following points one by one
-• p0 = (0, 0, 0) to p1 = (0, 0, 1) in 5 seconds
+- p0 = (0, 0, 0) to p1 = (0, 0, 1) in 5 seconds
-• p1 = (0, 0, 1) to p2 = (1, 0, 1) in 15 seconds
+- p1 = (0, 0, 1) to p2 = (1, 0, 1) in 15 seconds
-• p2 = (1, 0, 1) to p3 = (1, 1, 1) in 15 seconds
+- p2 = (1, 0, 1) to p3 = (1, 1, 1) in 15 seconds
-• p3 = (1, 1, 1) to p4 = (0, 1, 1) in 15 seconds
+- p3 = (1, 1, 1) to p4 = (0, 1, 1) in 15 seconds
-• p4 = (0, 1, 1) to p5 = (0, 0, 1) in 15 seconds
+- p4 = (0, 1, 1) to p5 = (0, 0, 1) in 15 seconds

 The sequence of visiting the waypoints does matter.
-The velocity and acceleration at each waypoint
-must be equal to zero.
+The velocity and acceleration at each waypoint must be equal to zero.

 **Part 2.** : Design boundary layer-based sliding mode control laws for the z, ϕ, θ, ψ coordinates of the quadrotor to track desired trajectories
 zd, ϕd, θd, and ψd.
-Include the control formulations (as symbolic expressions) in your final report.

 Remark 2: To convert the desired position trajectories (xd, yd, zd) to desired roll and pitch angles
 (ϕd, θd), the desired forces in x and y direction can be calculated using PD control (according to Eq.
 (1) and (2)), and the resulting desired forces can be then converted to desired ϕ and θ according